-Under section 5A of the Road Transport (Safety and Traffic Management) Act it is an offence in the ACT to participate in races other than with the written approval of the Road Transport Authority (RTA).
+Under section 5A of the Road Transport (Safety and Traffic Management) Act 1999 it is an offence in the ACT to participate in street racing other than with the written approval of the government.

 Street racing offence

-To convict you of an offence under this section, the solice must prove beyond reasonable doubt that you:
+To convict you of an offence under this section, the police must prove beyond reasonable doubt that you:

 - Organised, promoted or otherwise took part in:

 - An attempt to break a vehicle’s speed record;

 - A trial of maximum speed or acceleration; or

 - A competitive trial to test the skill of a driver, the reliability or mechanical conditions of a vehicle;